Punctal Plugs

 In the first of these pictures below we can see a patient having a punctal plug fitted in the lower puncta of the of her right eye and in the following one we can see the plug in situe, occluding the tear drainage and thereby increasing the volume of the tear reservoir available to wet the eye surface.
 IPL also increases the tear volume by restoring the quality of the lipid layer and reducing tear evaporation.
 IPL also has the advantage of normalising the tear salinity and electrolyte levels.

-The following video shows the punctual plug fitting procedure.
+The following video shows the punctal plug fitting procedure.